 Sharps must be placed in a FDA-cleared sharps disposal container immediately after they have been used.
 FDA-cleared sharps disposal containers are available at most chain pharmacies and drugstores.
 Check with your health provider for information about disposal containers at the time your prescription is written.
 If you have difficulty finding a container call Household Hazardous waste at 800-606-6606.

-- Sharps can be dropped-off at many pharmacies, drugstores, household hazardous waste facilities, and police stations - click for a full list in Alameda County.
+- Sharps can be dropped-off at many pharmacies, drugstores, household hazardous waste facilities, and police stations - click for locations.